Personalized Graph-Based Retrieval for Large Language Models: Introduction

-One of the key challenges in advancing personalized LLMs is the lack of suitable benchmarks that adequately capture personalization tasks.
-Popular natural language processing (NLP) benchmarks (e.g., \cite{wang2018glue}, \cite{10.5555/3454287.3454581}, \cite{gehrmann-etal-2021-gem}) primarily focus on general language understanding and generation capabilities, with limited emphasis on personalization aspects.
-As a result, researchers and practitioners lack standardized datasets and evaluation metrics to develop and assess models designed for personalized text generation.
-Recently, some efforts have been made towards personalized LLM benchmarks.
-The LaMP benchmark offers a comprehensive evaluation framework focusing on personalized text classification and generation including email subject generation, news headline generation, paper title generation, product rating and movie tagging~\cite{salemi2024lamp}.
-LongLaMP extended this scope with four tasks emphasizing long text generation, such as email completion and paper abstract generation~\cite{kumar2024longlampbenchmarkpersonalizedlongform}.
-Unfortunately, these recently developed personalized LLM benchmarks rely exclusively on user history to model personalization.
-While user history is undoubtedly valuable for capturing a user’s preferences and behaviors, this approach has significant limitations.
-In scenarios where user data is sparse or entirely unavailable — such as with new users in cold-start situations — models that depend solely on user history fail to generate personalized outputs effectively.
-This dependency restricts the applicability of such benchmarks in evaluating personalized LLMs for real-world use cases, where the availability and quality of user history can vary greatly.
-For example, Figure~\ref{fig:profile_distribution} shows the user profile distribution for Amazon user-product reviews~\cite{ni-mcauley-2018-personalized} where 99.99\% of users have only one or two reviews in their profile.
-Interestingly, other personalized LLM benchmarks such as LaMP and LongLaMP limited their datasets to users with sufficient profile size.
+One of the key challenges in advancing personalized LLMs is the lack of benchmarks that adequately capture the complexities of personalization tasks.
+Popular natural language processing (NLP) benchmarks (e.g., \cite{wang2018glue}, \cite{10.5555/3454287.3454581}, \cite{gehrmann-etal-2021-gem}) primarily focus on general language understanding and generation, with limited emphasis on personalization.
+As a result, researchers and practitioners lack standardized datasets and evaluation metrics for developing and assessing models designed for personalized text generation.
+Recently, efforts such as LaMP~\cite{salemi2024lamp} and LongLaMP~\cite{kumar2024longlampbenchmarkpersonalizedlongform} have begun addressing this gap.
+LaMP evaluates personalization for tasks like email subject and news headline generation, while LongLaMP extends this to long-text tasks such as email and abstract generation.
+However, both benchmarks rely exclusively on user history to model personalization.
+Here, user history typically refers to a set of previously written texts by the same user—such as past reviews, messages, or profile-specific documents—which are used as context to condition the generation.